 On January 28, Europa Report from The Right Stuff published an interview with John, discussing Lilou & John as well as White Art Collective.
-Host Jay Lorenz asked both about the band’s ideas on culture as well as their ideas on politics.
+Host Jay Lorenz asked about the band’s ideas on culture as well as their ideas on politics.

 Bring something genuine

-On the question about the band’s view on music he referred to what he had learned from Lilou about the importance of depth in music: “Pop music is just bland.
+On the question about the band’s view on music John referred to what he had learned from Lilou about the importance of depth in music: “Pop music is just bland.
 We wanted to change that, we wanted to bring something that was genuine, something that really mattered, something that was deep, that touched the hearts of people, something that would make people feel more than that bland feeling of going through a supermarket.”

 The control left